SMAPPNYU/smappdragon/README.md

 ```

 *returns* a dictionary filled with the top terms you requested

+note: passing 0 to a field like `'hashtags':0` returns all the hashtags

 note: no support for extended entities, retweet entities, user entites, or direct message entities.